 Hungerford residents and charities are eligible for a 25% reduction of the room hire rates of the Hungerford Town Hall complex.
 Applicants must have an RG17 postcode or be a registered charity.
-To apply, or for more information, please contact the Events Manager.
+Contact us to apply for a discoutn or for more information.

 Hungerford Common, Lower Common and Freeman’s Marsh are subject to the Countryside & Rights of Way Act 2000.
 This means the following conditions apply: